Bob Edwards (politician): Early life

 Edwards was born in 1905, in The Dingle, Liverpool.
 His mother was a factory worker and his father was a harbour master.
 He had two brothers.
 One died at sea in the Great War, the other was a crane operator on the docks of Liverpool and a musician.

-In 1927, aged 22, Edwards was elected as a Independent Labour Party councillor, becoming one of the youngest councillors in Liverpool.
+In 1927, aged 22, Edwards was elected as an Independent Labour Party councillor, becoming one of the youngest councillors in Liverpool.
 He led an ILP Youth Delegation to the Soviet Union, where he met Leon Trotsky and Joseph Stalin.
 During the General Strike of 1926 he was a messenger for the Trades Union Congress, delivering messages to it from the individual unions.

 In the Spanish Civil War, Edwards led the ILP Contingent in the Workers' Party of Marxist Unification (POUM) on the Aragon front.
 They left Spain in May 1937.

 Edwards was a leading member of the ILP after it split from the Labour Party in the 1930 and 1940s, serving as the party's Chairman from 1943 to 1948.

 Between 1947 and 1971, he was the General Secretary of the Chemical Workers' Union, and was also a member of the Transport and General Workers' Union.